-In October, Studio Malmö was named the 2018 LEED Building of the Year by the Swedish Green Building Council (SGBC) at the Building Sustainability Conference.
+Studio Malmö was named the 2018 LEED Building of the Year by the Swedish Green Building Council (SGBC) at the Building Sustainability Conference.

-The SGBC selected Studio Malmö, a 22,000m2 mixed-use harbourside development located in southern Sweden, for its high design standards, elaborate design, and pleasant indoor environment that contributes positively to the urban environment.
+The SGBC selected Studio Malmö for its high design standards, elaborate design, and a pleasant indoor environment that contributes positively to the urban environment.
 SGBC also cited Studio Malmö as an excellent example of collaborative sustainability work.

-The Swedish Green Building Awards recognize, celebrate and promote positive contribution to sustainable building and property development, and it has become one of the leading sustainability design awards in Scandinavia, awarding and promoting entrepreneurs, developers and architectural projects each year.
+The Swedish Green Building Awards recognize, celebrate, and promote positive contributions to sustainable building and property development.
+They have become one of Scandinavia's leading sustainability design awards, awarding and promoting entrepreneurs, developers, and architectural projects each year.